 One of the most difficult things about having an unorthodox career path is that you're never sure when you're supposed to celebrate your accomplishments.
 Here's what I mean...

-But what if you're not taking the traditional path and you've opted instead to walk the road "less traveled by?"
+If you go from high school, to college, and then cap it off with a 9-to-5, your friends and family have clear indications when they're supposed to celebrate your achievements.
+They’ll know when to buy you a gift (because you got engaged) or when to take you out to dinner (because you received a promotion).
+They know because they've walked the same path.
+But what if you're not taking the traditional path and you've opted to take the road "less traveled by"?
 In my experience, things get murky once you take that road.
 And not just for others, but for yourself, too.